Daniel Rensch: Lecturer

 Rensch is a lecturer and has been a panelist as a presenter, speaker, and mediator over the years.
 In his lectures, Rensch talks about the game of chess, entrepreneurship, esports, and other subjects.

 In 2017, Rensch was the presenter of the lecture "Chess and the Art of War: Strategies That Win," featuring Magnus Carlsen at the Milken Institute.
 During that event, Carlsen made a simultaneous exhibition against ten opponents, while Rensch explained the games and drew parallels between chess and business.

 Two years later, Rensch hosted a chess and machine learning panel at the MIT Sloan Sports Analytics Conference.
 During the conference, Robert Hess played a simultaneous match against conference attendants.
 Rensch explained multiple chess concepts, how chess engines approach the game, and what humans can learn with them.

 Rensch made his second appearance in the MIT Sloan Sports Analytics Conference in 2020 as a panelist.
 Like in the previous year, he was accompanied by Robert Hess, who this time played a blindfolded simultaneous match against four players.
 Other speakers included Daryl Morey, John Urschel, and Neil Paine.
 Rensch spoke about what chess could teach other sports, from rating systems to cheat detection.

 Rensch returned to the MIT Sloan Sports Analytics Conference in 2021, held online due to COVID-19 restrictions.
 In that year, Rensch was the moderator of a panel composed by Daryl Morey, Robert Hess, Hikaru Nakamura, and Jennifer Shahade.
 The panel discussed the changes caused by the chess boom, propelled in large part by Netflix's miniseries The Queen's Gambit.

 In 2022, Rensch lectured at the MIT Sloan Sports Analytics Conference for a fourth consecutive occasion as part of a panel alongside Robert Hess, Daryl Morey, Jennifer Yu, and Ella Papanek.
 Together, they discussed the impact of chess engines on the game, how chess adapted, and lessons other sports can take from it.

+Author

+Rensch has written a memoir that was published on September 16, 2025.
+The book, called Dark Squares: How Chess Saved My Life, describes his upbringing as a child born into the Church of Immortal Consciousness cult, and how chess served as his escape from reality, ultimately helping him to overcome many adversities.